eddyhdzg/leetcode-typescript-solutions/Readme.md

 - I had 143 problems solved before I actually started to save my problems on August 1,2020.

-- I will try to submit 1 new typescript solution per day
+- I will try to submit 1 new typescript solution per day.

 - Btw I actually submit .js solutions because there is a bigger community and I want to see how my code performs in comparison with other submissions.